Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Carney triad is a rare syndrome defined by the coexistence of three tumors:

-In most cases, only 2 of the 3 tumors are present at the time of diagnosis, with the most common combination being GIST and pulmonary chondromas.
-Although not considered part of the triad, there is an increased incidence of adrenocortical adenoma.
-It typically affects young people.
-No underlying genetic mutation has been identified.
+In most cases, only two of the three tumors are present at the time of diagnosis, with the most common combination being GIST and pulmonary chondromas.
+Although not considered part of the triad, there is an increased incidence of adrenocortical adenoma, pheochromocytoma, and esophageal leiomyoma 6.
+It typically affects young people, with a female predilection 6.
+No underlying genetic mutation has been identified 6.

 History and etymology

 First described by J Aidan Carney, an American professor of pathology, and colleagues in 1977 5.